lylepmills/buoys/README.md

 ### Norns
 **Screen** - the default view shows pilings and buoys.
 Pilings are displayed as solid circles, whereas buoys are displayed as a square within a square.
 When that buoy is actively playing a sound, the inner square will light up brighter.

 **K2** - toggles between two ways of displaying buoys on the grid.
 By default they are not shown on the grid, however their locations are still visible on the norns screen.
 When K2 is pressed, they will instead appear at maximum brightness.
-This is so you can easily find them when you need to, but also enjoy the waves display on its own without those bright lights when you don't need them.
+This is so you can easily find them when you need to, but also enjoy the tides display on its own without those bright lights when you don't need them.

 **K3** - pauses and unpauses the tides.
 There are various options for how the sounds should react when the tides are paused in the params page.